ajpelu/dp_dispersantes/tables/table1.md

 We create a table adding only information about Author of the specie.(We´ll need this table for our data base).
 * Export the data and save as `./data/taxa_author.csv`

+## First, we create the table with all the species (table1).
+Then, we create the table with species only of the order Passeriformes (table1passer).

 We generate the table1 with information about the next fields: nombre_cientifico, id_dicc_especies, Spanish Red List, IUCN Global, Birds Directive, Bern, Born, Authority, English name and Spanish name and save as `./tables/table1.md`